Geography of Seychelles: Physical features

 The coralline islands differ sharply from the granitic in that they are very flat, often rising only a few feet (one meter) above sea level.
 They have no fresh water, and very few have a resident population.
-Many, like Ile aux Vaches, Ile Denis, the Amirante Isles, Platte Island, and Coetivy Island, are sand cays upon which extensive coconut plantations have been established.
+Many, like Ile aux Vaches, Ile Denis, the Amirante Isles, Platte Island, and Coëtivy Island, are sand cays upon which extensive coconut plantations have been established.
 Some of the coralline islands consist of uplifted reefs and atolls covered with stunted vegetation.
 Several of these islands have been important breeding grounds for turtles and birds, as well as the sites of extensive guano deposits, which formerly constituted an important element of the Seychellois economy but now for the most part are depleted.
-The Aldabra Islands, the largest coralline atoll with an area greater than Mahe, are a sanctuary for rare animals and birds.
+The Aldabra Islands, the largest coralline atoll with an area greater than Mahé, are a sanctuary for rare animals and birds.

-The five groups of coralline islands that make up the Outer Islands are Southern Coral Group (a collective term for Île Platte and Coëtivy Island), Amirante Islands, Alphonse Group (Alphonse Atoll and St. François Atoll), Aldabra Group (Aldabra Atoll, Assumption Island, and the Cosmoledo Group, consisting of Cosmoledo Atoll and Astove Island), and Farquhar Group (Farquhar Atoll, Providence Atoll and St. Pierre Island).
+The five groups of coralline islands that make up the Outer Islands are the Southern Coral Group (a collective term for Île Platte and Coëtivy Island), Amirante Islands, Alphonse Group (Alphonse Atoll and St. François Atoll), Aldabra Group (Aldabra Atoll, Assumption Island, and the Cosmoledo Group, consisting of Cosmoledo Atoll and Astove Atoll), and Farquhar Group (Farquhar Atoll, Providence Atoll and St. Pierre Island).